Jekwwer/dotfiles/README.md

 These dotfiles include advanced configurations for Bash (`.bashrc`), Git (`gitattributes`, `.gitconfig`, `.gitignore_global`, `gitmessage`) ensuring a more productive, efficient, and user-friendly command-line experience.

+## License

+This repository does not have a license.
+These dotfiles are shared for personal reference only.
+You may not use, modify, or distribute them without explicit permission.

 ## .bashrc

 The `.bashrc` file included in this repository is an advanced shell configuration script designed to: